AKHIL-V-3/Authentication-/README.md

 5. First I design the signup page
 6. second I design the signin page
 7. Completed the validation using formik
+8. created an api for signup
+9. use nodemailer for sending otp
+10. created a otp verification page
+11. verify the otp and create the user
+12. implement jwt(jsonwebtoken) in signup